What is a bone deformity?

 The surgical techniques developed and used at the International Center for Limb Lengthening allow the simultaneous correction of combinations of deformities.
 The most common combination is correction of angulation with lengthening.
 The most common way our surgeons treat deformities is with corrective osteotomy (cutting of the bone).
 Corrective osteotomy requires either internal fixation or external fixation to stabilize the broken bone.
 To learn more about how the International Center for Limb Lengthening corrects bone deformities, please see Deformity Correction: The Process.

-Why come to the International Center for Limb Lengthening for treatment of bone deformity?
+Why choose the International Center for Limb Lengthening for treatment of bone deformity?

 The International Center for Limb Lengthening surgeons are internationally recognized for their work in the field of bone deformities.
 They have performed extensive research in this field and have contributed greatly to the science and understanding of bone deformities.
 Because they see the most difficult deformity cases from all over the world, they have been challenged with developing many new surgical methods to better treat lower and upper limb and foot deformities in children and adults.
 They have published extensively on this subject, including “The Art of Limb Alignment,” a concise guide for surgeons to master limb deformity correction, and “The Art of Limb Alignment: Taylor Spatial Frame,” which specifically focuses on treatment using the Taylor Spatial Frame, a limb lengthening and deformity correction device.
 The International Center for Limb Lengthening doctors also teach an annual Baltimore Limb Deformity Course, hosting over 250 surgeons from over 40 countries who attend the course to learn deformity correction principles and methods from our experts.